-In Mexico, September is el Mes de la Patria (month of the homeland), and sometimes it seems as though the whole country is painted in the colors of the Mexican flag, with decorations adorning nearly every home and public building and stalls selling patriotic items on almost every street corner.
+September is el Mes de la Patria (month of the homeland) in Mexico and sometimes it seems as though the whole country is painted in red, white and blue -- the colors of the Mexican flag.
+There are decorations adorning nearly every home and public building and stalls selling patriotic items on almost every street corner.
 Colorful and patriotic festivities celebrating the events that led up to Mexico's Independence from Spain are held throughout the country, culminating on September 15 and 16.
-But there are other festivals and events taking place this month.
+But besides celebrating Mexico's independence, there are more festivals and events taking place this month.

 Reto al Tepozteco